Stewori/JyNI/README.md

 front of `PyGC_Head` if present.
 This header contains information that allows to wrap or mirror a corresponding Jython `jobject` in a seamless way.

-Mirror mode is used for built-in types that allow access to their data-structure via macros.
+Mirror mode is used for built-in types that allow access to their data structure via macros.
 To keep these accesses valid, the data structure mirrors the actual Jython `jobject`.
 Syncing is not an issue for immutable objects and can be done initially for each object.
-One mutable built-in object needing mirror-mode is `PyList`.
+One mutable built-in object needing mirror mode is `PyList`.
 We perform sync from Java by inserting a special `java.util.List` implementation as a backend into the corresponding Jython `PyList`.
-A bit more tricky is `PyByteArray`, which also features a direct-access-macro, namely `PyByteArray_AS_STRING`.
-However a fix for this has low priority, as this macro is not used by NumPy.
+A bit more tricky is `PyByteArray`, which also features a direct access macro, namely `PyByteArray_AS_STRING`.
+However, a fix for this has low priority, as this macro is not used by NumPy.
 Nevertheless, we can say a bit about this issue.
-As `PyByteArray` in Jython uses a primitive byte[]-array as backend, we can't replace the backend by a subclass.
-Our most promising idea to solve the issue anyway, is to insert a custom implementation of `SequenceIndexDelegate` as delegator (`PyByteArray` is a subclass of `PySequence` and thus offers a delegator-field that allows to customize the indexed access-behavior).
+As `PyByteArray` in Jython uses a primitive `byte[]` array as backend, we cannot replace the backend by a subclass.
+Our most promising idea to solve the issue anyway is to insert a custom implementation of `SequenceIndexDelegate` as delegator.
+`PyByteArray` is a subclass of `PySequence` and thus offers a delegator field that allows to customize the indexed access behavior.

-Built-ins that don't provide access via macros can be wrapped.
-That means, the original CPython data structure is not used and not even allocated.
+Built-ins not providing access via macros can be wrapped.
+The original CPython data structure is not used and not even allocated.
 All functions of such objects are rewritten to delegate their calls to Jython.
-However, also in these cases, we usually don't rewrite everything.
+However, also in these cases, we usually do not rewrite everything.
 Functions that access the data only via other functions are mostly kept unchanged.